broadcaststorm/broadcaststorm.github.io/_posts/tumblr/2016-10-08-network-analytics-that-helps-you-and-your-help.md

 ## Disclaimer

-I was a Network Field Day delegate - please be sure to review my disclaimer post: [https://broadcaststorm.tumblr.com/2020/10/19/2016-09-11-disclaimer-for-my-blog.html](http://bit.ly/2c7WIJS)
+I was a Network Field Day delegate - please be sure to review my [disclaimer post](/disclaimer-for-my-blog/)

 Now, if only I had a network with which to try out this product…